Eligibility for Admission

 - Homeschooled students must present the completed Private School Affidavit.
 For more information, visit https://www.cde.ca.gov/sp/ps/affidavit.asp

-All Dual Enrollment forms are available online at the college website, and at the college Admissions &Records Office.
+All Dual Enrollment forms are available online.
 Detailed information on prerequisites clearance is available on-line and in this catalog.

 Student Learning Outcomes: